nezaboodka/nevod/README.md

 The **Nevod Web site** is also an open-source project, hosted on GitLab: https://gitlab.com/nezaboodka/nevod.web.public

-## What is the Programming Platform?
+## The Target Platform

-The Nevod technology is written in C# for the .NET Core framework, so it runs on Linux, Windows and macOS.
+The Nevod technology is based on the .NET Standard 2.1.
+It runs on Linux, Windows and macOS.

 ## How Can I Use Nevod in My Project?